 - Enable the scientific community to provide ocean acidification data and evidence of known quality, via capacity development, mentoring of early career researchers, facilitating data sharing, and growing regional collaborations, and increased communication through meetings and workshops, allowing for a holistic analysis considering all stakeholder perspectives.

 - Identify data and evidence needs for mitigation and adaptation strategies, from local to global, by 2022.
 Communicate these needs to the scientific and science policy community to ensure that science is prioritized (to ensure efficient and quick implementation of actions).

 - Co-design and implementation of observation strategies in collaboration with data/information producers and end-users by 2025.
 Identify factors limiting collection of data and implementation of solutions and use OARS activities under 1. as a tool to fix some of those, by for example, continuing to build capacity in developing countries (with a strong user participation).
 Augment OARS supported by GOA-ON by proactively designing and implementing observation strategies to ensure vulnerable areas are adequately monitored.
 Provide ocean acidification baseline information for newly developed carbon removal strategies.

 - Increase understanding of ocean acidification impacts to protect marine life by 2030.
-Implementation of the newly established framework for biological observation within the ocean acidification monitoring framework (Dupont et al., in review) providing the possibility to improve predictions of vulnerability and resilience to ocean acidification at all temporal and spatial scales.
+Implementation of biological observation within ocean acidification monitoring, providing the possibility to improve predictions of vulnerability and resilience to ocean acidification at all temporal and spatial scales.